vp89/vp89.github.io/_posts/2019-02-12-amazon-aurora-postgres.md

 ### Drawbacks

-- Potential incompatibility with open-source version could lead to "accept the vendor lock-in or migrate" decision.
-- You have to wait for Amazon to merge in patches from upstream.
+There is potential for incompatibility with the open-source version.
+This could force you into an "accept the vendor lock-in or migrate" decision.
+You also have to wait for Amazon to merge in patches from upstream.
+I think Amazon is initially incentivized to maintain compatibility, but if they capture significant market share they may not feel as compelled to do that.

-- Taking a risk on a new database product.
-    - Even though it's not written from scratch, you are still somewhat trusting Amazon to deliver on something which is not their core competency.
+You are taking a risk on a new database product.
+Even though it's not written from scratch, you are still somewhat trusting Amazon to deliver on something which is not their core competency.
 They don't have a long track record in this space.
-- Lack of an expert community around this product.
-    - Historically DBAs have been the most prolific in producing educational content for database systems.
+Another risk is the lack of an expert community around this product.
+Historically DBAs have been the most prolific in producing educational content for database systems.
 Are there a lot of DBAs managing and learning about RDS Aurora?
 The product aims to make them redundant.
-- Poor instance selection, currently for Postgres you can't get a small machine for development/testing and the cheapest is ~$200 USD/day.
+This is a general long-term trend I am worried about with the growing prevalence of managed services and maybe I will do a separate post on this in the future.

+Currently Aurora Postgres has quite limited instance selection.
+The cheapest machine is ~$200 USD/day just for the CPU.
 They might benefit by making it more accessible for experimental/training use.
+Aurora MySQL does have an instance that is ~30 USD/day so this could be coming to Postgres soon.

 ### Verdict